jones58/typespotting/README.md

     - Using equality operator wrong (= instead of ===).
   - I separated all the bits of what I wanted my code to do and console.logged, as well as using live server (along with browser developer tools to view the console)
   - Giving them the most basic functionality.
 For example, I set click coordinates to anywhere, to test that clicking was triggering what i wanted to happen.
 This process gave me a lot of confidence and allowed me to write general code which i could dial in for different images and levels.
 - I next used some pseudocode to write the win and lose functions for my game.
 This was relatively easy as I had already worked out the win and lose behaviour (+5, -5, display relevant text).
   - Because I previously had a lot of ```console.log(hello)``` / ```(goodbye)``` written where I wanted my win and lose functions to be called, I had to go through these and replace them.
     - I tried doing this quickly with chatGPT but it proved unreliable so I learnt about multiple cursors from [here](https://davidamos.dev/vs-code-multi-cursors/)
       - cmd + shift + L did the trick, allowing me to select and replace all occurences of ```console.log("hello")```.
+  - I changed right and wrong answer text display to inline with set attribute.
+This took awhile to get the right syntax, and displaying right and wrong at different times but i figured it out with some help from ChatGPT.
 - I next realised the images were changing to an undefined image at the end of the level (rather than going straight to the next level) so I fixed this by:
   - Adding a check for the randomOneImage, randomTwoImage, randomThreeImage before setting the image SRC attribute (```if (randomOneImage > 0)``` rather than later on in the code, where it was in the ```checkClickPosition``` function, where the image has already been set.
+- Next i wanted to change the color scheme for each image, so i called randomColorScheme() function within the win() function.
+This proved a good start, but after a few wins the color scheme wouldn't change so I realised the best way of doing this would be
-  -
+- I

 ///// TODO:
-- change right and wrong answer display to inline with set attribute
+- coordinates - work out way to do it quickly using photoshop maybe.
+Ask ChatGPT.
+- hide restart game until win or lose happened (same as wrong/right text basically but never resets)
+- change console.log("that's the end of the game") to what happens at end of game
+- user testing
-- Write rules of game more clearly
+- - write rules of game more clearly maybe
-  - change per to "for each"
  //////

 If I were to keep going and make this game more complicated, I would: